 Stay up to date with new articles, events, and insights on writing, publishing, and the book world.
 This section highlights fresh content, upcoming opportunities, and behind-the-scenes updates from my work with authors and publishers.

-New on Medium: The Promise to the Reader: Why Every Book Needs One
+The Promise to the Reader: Why Every Book Needs One

 Every book makes a promise to the reader.
 Sometimes that promise is bold and obvious.
 Sometimes it’s subtle, hidden in the rhythm of the first chapter.
 Either way, readers will hold you to it.